This easy recipe for cheesy grit cakes is a great breakfast pairing with bacon, eggs, or all by their cheesy selves!

 STEP 2: Whisk one egg and a half cup of milk together in a small bowl and set aside.

 STEP 3: Pour 6 cups of water into a large pot and bring to a boil.
 Add salt and then pour in 2 cups of 5 minute grits, whisking the whole time.
+Cook the grits for 5 minutes, stirring from time to time – you want these grits to be THICK.

 Pro tip: I used 5 minute grits for this recipe (which are different from instant grits) – however, if you want to try this recipe with whatever grits you have on hand you definitely can, as long as you cook them so they are nice and thick.

-STEP 6: Transfer the grits into the greased pan, smoothing them out with a spatula so they are even.
+STEP 5: Transfer the grits into the greased pan, smoothing them out with a spatula so they are even.
 Let them cool off to room temperature, and then pop them in the fridge until they are cool and firm (at least a few hours, but I like to do this overnight).

-STEP 7: When you are ready to make the grit cakes, let the pan come back to room temperature, and cut the grits into squares.
+STEP 6: When you are ready to make the grit cakes, let the pan come back to room temperature, and cut the grits into squares.

-Serve warm with butter on top!
+STEP 8: Serve them up with a dollop of butter on top!

 This recipe was made with 5 minute grits, sometimes called fast cooking grits (which are different from instant grits) – however, if you want to try this recipe with whatever grits you have on hand you definitely can, as long as you cook them so they are nice and thick.